zipporahprice/SENG202-Project/README.md

 **Note:** *If you run into dependency issues when running the app or the Gradle pop up doesn't appear then open the Gradle sidebar and click the Refresh icon.*

 ## Build Project
 1. Open a command line interface inside the project directory and run `./gradlew jar` to build a .jar file.
-The file is located at `build/libs/seng202_teamX-1.0-SNAPSHOT.jar
+The file is located at `build/libs/safetrip-2.0.jar

 ## Run App (Linux users)
 - open a terminal and move to the directory with the jar file
-- run the command <java -jar safetrip.jar>
+- run the command java -jar safetrip-2.0.jar
 - enjoy